After A Long Wait: The Return Of Paragliding To Darjeeling

 The Paragliding Experience in Darjeeling

 Paragliding in Darjeeling offers breathtaking views of the region’s landscapes and iconic structures.
-The take-off point is from St. Paul's and the landing area is in Lebong.
-Depending on the weather conditions, the flight can last between fifteen to thirty minutes.
+The take-off point is from St Paul's, and the landing area is in Lebong.
+Depending on the weather conditions, the flight can last between fifteen and thirty minutes.
 The best time to enjoy paragliding in Darjeeling is from October to March, when the skies are typically clear, providing an unobstructed view of the majestic Kanchenjunga.

 To support the sustainability and safety of the sport, the GTA plans to introduce annual fees for paragliding firms.
 These funds will be used for regular inspections, training, and other necessary activities to maintain high standards.
 Sherpa, a representative of the GTA, emphasised the importance of generating sufficient revenue to cover training costs and ensure that local talent is nurtured.